pseudo-lang/pseudo/README.md

 Pseudo achieves that with translation on two layers: it uses the target language syntax and it can express standard library methods/api of language X using language Y's native standard library

-Supporting full-blown X to Y auto translation is hard.

-However Pseudo support a very clear and somehow limited subset of a language:
+Pseudo specifies an ast format corresponding to a very clear and somehow limited subset of a language:

   * basic types and collections and standard library methods for them